manusov/JavaCrossPlatformPciDump/README.md

 MCFG binary image file must be saved by external tools (off-line mode only supported yet).

+<a href="https://composter.com.ua/content/kak-sokhranit-obraz-konfiguracionnogo-pci-prostranstva-v-dvoichnyy-fayl">How to save the image of the PCI configuration space to a binary file?</a>

 PCIDUMP directory contains Java sources (NetBeans project).

-DATABASE directory contains INF files edit history.

 BINARIES_AND_REPORTS directory contains binary images and generated reports.